dhellmann/pymotw-3/source/datetime/index.rst

 .. {{{end}}}

-The following table demonstrates all of the formatting codes for 5:00 PM January 13, 2016 in the US/Eastern timezone.
+The following table demonstrates all of the formatting codes for 5:00 PM January 13, 2016 in the US/Eastern time zone.

 .. {{{cog
 .. import datetime